RyanNgCT/CS2030/W3Lect/README.md

 *Cyclic dependencies*
 - cannot have two class files that depend on each other
-- best design is to have a "base" class and build on top of that -> a class should have a single responsibility (containment is a circle thing, not a point thing)
+- best design is to have a "base" class and build on top of that -> a class should only have a *single responsibility* (containment is a circle thing, not a point thing)

 ### Access modifiers
+- the most common access modifiers are `public`, `private` and `protected` (if no access modifier is specified then the thing defined thereafter is of `package` access)

-- making the properties `private` -> so that other classes cannot access (don't provide direct access)
+- making the properties `private` $\implies$ so that other classes cannot access (don't provide direct access)
-    - MUST make properties private in CS2030 (restrict client access)
+    - MUST make properties **private** in CS2030 (restrict client access)

+	- `public` modifier allows unrestricted access to properties and methods for modification $\implies$ not a good practice!

+- child classes can only use properties or methods scoped as `public` or `protected`

 **Guiding principle: Tell-Don't-Ask**
 - `private final`: can only be assigned a value at the constructor level.